hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 ## Cloud Security Concepts and Solutions

+- Cisco Cloud Security Portfolio
+  - Umbrella: Set up the first line of defense against threats on the Internet wherever users go
+  - Cloudlock: Secure your cloud users, data, and applications with the cloud-native CASB and cloud cybersecurity platform
+  - Cloud Email Security: Defend against advanced email threats
+  - Stealthwatch Cloud: Extend network visibility, threat detection, and analytics to your public cloud environments
+  - Next-Generation Firewall: Protect critical infrastructure in the cloud with the Cisco Firepower Next-Generation Firewall

 - Cloud services
   - types: private 2) public; 3) hybrid; 4) community - variation of private
   - types of as-a-Service solution: (from customer/tenant view)